 More often than not in the Bible, rain is considered a blessing from God – not judgment.
 When Jesus said the Father sends “rain on the just and the unjust” (Matt.
 5:43-45), He didn’t mean it in a bad way.
 Rain was synonymous with grace falling from the sky.
 For people living in that time and place, rain was a good thing.
-They partied when it rained because, for the most part, they lived in a desert.
+They partied when it rained because, for the most part, they lived in a dry and barren desert.

 So, to illustrate a point about loving our enemies, Jesus explained that God shares the blessing of rain and sunshine with everyone – not just the people who worship him.
 The same rain that waters the believer’s garden, waters the unbeliever’s garden, too.
 Rain, as Jesus saw it, represents the kindness of God.
-Something to think about as you put your rain boots on again today.
+Something to think about as you put on your rain boots again today.

 Weather, particularly the harsh kind, reminds of the power and sovereignty of God.
 Job talked a lot about the weather, particularly clouds.
 Of the 55 times the word “clouds” appears in the Bible, 11 of them are in the book of Job (20% ).
 Is that a coincidence, or were the skies very cloudy during Job’s season of devastation?
 I think it’s fairly safe to say that Job didn’t see sunshine for quite a while, literally or figuratively.

 Still, to reassure Job while he was traumatized from all of his losses, God pointed to the elements and weather as proof that He was still in control, even though it didn’t seem like it to Job (Job 38:25-28).
 To underscore the point, God asked Job rhetorically, “Has the rain a father, or who has begotten the drops of dew?”
 Yes, at least one good thing about bad weather is that it reminds us who is really in control.